Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and standardized procedures in handling matters related to scheduling academic classrooms for academic units.

-REVIEW: This OP will be reviewed in June of odd-numbered years by the Office of the Registrar and by the Vice Provost for Academic Innovation and Student Success and the Vice Provost for Faculty Affairs with substantive revisions forwarded to the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed every two years after publication by the Office of the Registrar, the Vice Provost for Academic Innovation and Student Success, the Vice Provost for Administrative Affairs, and the Vice Provost for Faculty Success with substantive revisions forwarded to the Provost and Senior Vice President (PSVP).

 POLICY/PROCEDURE